|MEET THE TEAM

 The Front Desk

-an appointment or to check on an in-patient.
+to make an appointment or to check on an in-patient.

-more about Tina and Gill.
+more about Tina, Gill and Charlotte.

 enthusiastic approach to life rubs off on everyone in the practice.